API-Skeletons/doctrine-orm-graphql/docs/computed-fields.rst

 ---------------------------

 You may modify the array used to define an entity type before it is created.
 This can be used for computed data.
-You must attach to an event before defining your GraphQL schema.
+You must attach a listener before defining your GraphQL schema.

 Events of this type are named ``Entity::class . '.definition'`` and the event